gbmhunter/blog/content/programming/languages/python/pandas/index.md

 ## The Dataframe

-The core data structure in pandas is the dataframe.
-A DataFrame is a container for holding tabular data (2D), and supports labelled rows and columns.
+The core data structure in pandas is the `DataFrame`.
+A `DataFrame` is a container for holding tabular data (2D), and supports labelled rows and columns.

-You can create a dataframe by passing in a `dict`:
+You can create a `DataFrame` by passing in a `dict`:

 ```python
 df = pd.DataFrame({